 The first thing we want to look at in the life of Jesus is His birth.
 The two New Testament books that recorded the birth of Jesus are Matthew and Luke.
 Both of these gospels agreed that Jesus was born in a little town called Bethlehem of Judea.

-The life of Jesus will help you to better understand that (your) life is not a game, and help you to bring glory to God each and every day.
+The life of Jesus can help you live your life with purpose, and help you to bring glory to God each and every day.

 The story of the conception and birth of Jesus Christ can be found in these Scriptures: Matthew 1:18-25; Matthew 2:1-12, Luke 1:26-38; Luke 2:1-20

 Mary was visited by an angel whose name was Gabriel, who told her that she would become pregnant by the Holy Ghost and give birth to a son whose name must be called Jesus.

 Mary was worried about the visit and the message that she had received, but the angel assured her that all that was about to happen to her was the plan of God.
 Mary humbled herself and found strength in a well known Old Testament Scripture, I.e. Isaiah 14:7